Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Introduction

+A key reason behind this performance gap is that LLMs tend to attend to molecules as a whole given their SMILES string (globally), while struggling to recognize and utilize their local substructures \cite{zhao2023scientific, xia2023understanding, runcie2025assessing} (illustrated in Figure \ref{fig-1}).
+Yet, these substructures are the most informative for molecules and largely determine their properties \cite{rogers2010extended, mauri2017molecular}.
+In contrast, tree-based specialist models are well-suited for molecules because they learn to make predictions based on individual dimensions of local substructure features separately.
+In addition, due to this characteristic, they are more sensitive to the concept of activity cliffs, i.e., situations where small structural changes can lead to large shifts in properties \cite{maggiora2006outliers, stumpfe2012exploring}.
+Motivated by these insights, we ask: \textit{Can we harness the knowledge of tree-based specialist models on local substructures to assist LLMs in MPP?}

-In this work, we propose TreeKD, a novel knowledge distillation method that improves LLM performance on MPP by transferring complementary knowledge from tree-based specialist models.
-Instead of forcing LLMs to recognize FGs implicitly, we extract and provide all FGs found in each molecule (from a library of 40K), reducing the semantic gap between SMILES strings and natural language \cite{wellawatte2025human}.
-Building on the extracted features, we train a specialist decision tree for each property.
-Decision trees learn from crafted features differently than LLMs and are more sensitive to property cliffs, with their knowledge encoded in learned predictive rules.
-We then verbalize these rules as natural language and integrate them into the training context, enabling knowledge transfer from decision trees to LLMs.
+In this work, we propose TreeKD, a novel knowledge distillation method that incorporates the verbalized knowledge of tree-based specialist models into LLMs to complement their internal knowledge and improve their predictive accuracy.
+First, we extract all functional groups (FGs) present in the input molecules, where FGs are predefined local substructures that can be described using standardized names (e.g., Methyl, Sulfone, Acyl, Chlorine, …) \cite{gutermuth2025smartchemist}.
+We explicitly provide LLMs with identified FGs via standardized names, rather than relying on implicit recognition.
+This reduces the semantic gap between the SMILES string and natural language \cite{wellawatte2025human}, the modality LLMs are pre-trained on.
+Beyond that, we use the occurrence counts of these FGs as handcrafted features and train a specialist decision tree for each property.
+Note that a decision tree learns from handcrafted features differently and is more sensitive to activity cliffs than LLMs \cite{xia2023understanding}, with its knowledge encoded in the learned predictive rule.
+We then verbalize this rule and incorporate it into the prompts to distill this knowledge into LLMs.

-To further enhance performance, we introduce rule-consistency, a test-time scaling technique inspired by bootstrap aggregating \cite{breiman1996bagging}.
-Instead of using a single decision tree, we train a Random Forest of $N$ decision trees for each property and incorporate one randomly selected predictive rule into each training example.
-The randomness mirrors the inherent diversity in ensemble methods, preventing the LLM from over-relying on any single rule.
-At inference, rule-consistency ensembles $N$ predictions from $N$ different prompts, each augmented with a different predictive rule from the Random Forest, unlike self-consistency \cite{wang2023selfconsistency} which ensembles predictions from the same prompt.
+To further boost the performance of LLMs, we introduce rule-consistency, a test-time scaling technique inspired by bootstrap aggregating (bagging) \cite{breiman1996bagging}.
+More specifically, instead of using a single decision tree, we train a Random Forest of $N$ decision trees for each property, resulting in $N$ predictive rules, and use one randomly selected rule per input molecule.
+The randomness mirrors the inherent diversity in the Random Forest, preventing LLMs from over-relying on any single rule.
+During inference, rule-consistency aggregates $N$ predictions generated from $N$ different prompts, each constructed with a different rule, unlike the standard self-consistency \cite{wang2023}, which aggregates $N$ predictions generated from the same prompt.